UO-CIS211/calculator/doc/HOWTO.md

 that we will draw sideways so that we can draw the stack vertically.)

-Next we have an another integer, 4.
+Next we have +another integer, 4.
 We push it onto the stack just as we did with the others.

 ![Another integer](img/RPN-calc-5.png)